JuliaData/DataFrames.jl/docs/src/lib/metadata.md

 If [`metadata!`](@ref) or [`colmetadata!`](@ref) is used to add metadata to a [`SubDataFrame`](@ref) or a [`DataFrameRow`](@ref) then:

-* using `:none` style for metadata throws an error;
+* using metadata that has style other than `:note` throws an error;
-* trying to add key-value pair for which a mapping for key already exists with the `:none` style in the parent data frame throws an error.
+* trying to add key-value pair for which a mapping for key already exists with style other than `:note` in the parent data frame throws an error.

 DataFrames.jl is designed so that there is no performance overhead due to metadata support when there is no metadata in a data frame.
 Therefore if you need maximum performance